AppleJaxxZ/Gatsby-Blog/src/markdown-pages/reduxTutorial.md

 Ok, a lot of new things going on im sure.
 So lets break it down...all were doing here is creating an object.
 Inside this object we set up our states name which is `counter` , its initial state...which we decided would be a `value` of `0`, and created our reducers.
 The first reducer we made passes state into it, takes that state's current value and adds 1 to it.
 Hence the `state.value += 1`. <br>
 Then we moved along to the `decrement` same thing here...but this time it's `state.value -= 1` this reducer function takes 1 away now every time is called. <b.vr>
-and lastly we have `incrementByAmount` here were doing somthing a little different but not much....we took our `state.value += action.payload`. <br>
+and lastly we have `incrementByAmount` here were doing something a little different but not much....we took our `state.value += action.payload`. <br>

 ### Wait, what is this action.payload?